-The Board of Directors is responsible for (but takes advice from the Audit Committee in relation thereto) the overall internal control framework (which includes risk management) and oversight of the Company's policies on and management of risks that have the potential to impact significantly on operations, financial performance or reputation.
+The Board of Directors is responsible for (but takes advice from the Audit Committee in relation thereto) the overall internal control framework (which includes risk management) and oversight of the Company's policies on, and management of, risks that have the potential to impact significantly on operations, financial performance or reputation.

 The Board recognises that no cost-effective internal control system will preclude all errors and irregularities.
-The system is based, in part, on the appointment of suitably-qualified and experienced service providers and suitably-qualified and experienced management personnel.
+The system is based, in part, on the appointment of suitably qualified and experienced management personnel and external consultants.
 The effectiveness of the system is continually reviewed by management and at least annually by the Board.
-On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Managing Director in conjunction with relevant Senior Executives (as appropriate and applicable).
+On a day-to-day basis, managing the various risks inherent in the Company's operations is the responsibility of the Managing Director in conjunction with relevant Senior Management (as appropriate and applicable).
 Risks facing the Company can be divided into the broad categories of health and safety, operations, compliance and market risks.